-Also, don't allow your back to round too much.
-A little is okay, but if your heavy squats resemble good mornings, you've got a problem.
+Also, don’t allow your back to round too much.
+A little is okay, but if your heavy squats resemble good mornings, you’ve got a problem.
 If you find that your knees turn inward during squats, you most likely have comparatively weak adductors.
-To remedy this, get in some extra work on an adductor machine or, if your gym doesn't have that apparatus, do some squats using an extra wide stance and lighter weight (a Smith machine works well for these).
+To remedy this, get in some extra work on an adductor machine.
+If your gym doesn’t have that apparatus, do some squats using an extra wide stance and lighter weight (a Smith machine works well for these).

 Unfortunately, this exercise has all but disappeared from bodybuilding routines.
-At one time, however, it formed a primary part of every program; again, because in those days most bodybuilders were also competitive weightlifters, and they did front squats to help them in the clean and jerk.
-The movement is most useful because it forces the lifter to go very low, which activates some new muscle development.
+At one time, however, it formed a primary part of every program.
+This is because in those days most bodybuilders were also competitive weightlifters.
+They did front squats to help them in the clean and jerk.
+The movement is most useful because it forces the lifter to go very low.
+This activates some new muscle development.

-I believe that it's important for anyone wanting to do front squats to learn to rack the bar firmly on his front delts, rather than having it lie across his delts with crossed arms.
+I believe that it’s important for anyone wanting to do front squats to learn to rack the bar firmly on his front delts.
+Don’t have it lie across his delts with crossed arms.
 The bar must be grasped firmly with both hands, elbows under the bar.
 While the crossed-arms method is certainly easier to use, it will never allow you to handle really heavy weights.
-Typically, a person lacks flexibility in the shoulder girdle when trying front squats for the first time, but all it takes is some stretching movements to learn how to rack the bar correctly.
+Typically, a person lacks flexibility in the shoulder girdle when trying front squats for the first time.
+All it takes is some stretching movements to learn how to rack the bar correctly.

-I like front squats because they force the lifter to stay upright, which makes them particularly useful for individuals who habitually lean too far forward when doing full squats.
-They're also useful for those who have trouble going below parallel with full squats.
+I like front squats because they force the lifter to stay upright.
+This makes them particularly useful for individuals who habitually lean too far forward when doing full squats.
+They’re also useful for those who have trouble going below parallel with full squats.
 Any attempt to shorten the range of motion of a front squat only makes it harder to complete.

 I recommend performing sets of only three reps for front squats.
 No matter how firm the positioning, the bar will still slide forward a little on each rep, and it’s risky if it shifts too far forward.
 Better to perform extra sets of low reps and maintain perfect form.